eteitelbaum/academic-website/content/home/publications.md

 active: true

 # Order that this section appears on the page.
-weight: 21
+weight: 25

-title: Publications
+title: Journal Articles
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how much pages you would like to display (0 = all pages)
-  count: 0
+  count: 5
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.